Wurst-Imperium/WurstClient.net/wiki/Tutorials/How-to-write-a-wiki-page/index.md

 For instance, this page is located at `\wiki\How-to-write-a-wiki-page\index.md`.

 ## Markup
 All wiki pages must have proper Markdown format as described in [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
 GitHub flavored Markdown is not supported.
 All wiki pages must have Jekyll front matter as described in [the Jekyll docs](http://jekyllrb.com/docs/frontmatter/).
-The front matter must contain the title of the page, followed by the layout "wiki", followed by the category, and may contain additional data.
+The front matter must contain the title of the page, followed by the layout "wiki", and may contain additional data.
+All pages execpt for the Main Page should have a category as well.

 For instance, have a look at the front matter of this page: